Bobrinik/bobrinik.github.io/_posts/2025-11-29-modulo-hashing-visualizer.md

 </script>

 ## Conclusion
 Modulo hashing is simple and works well for static systems, but it becomes problematic when you need to scale.
 For some cases the number of records that need moving can go up as high as 93%.
 There are different ways of solving it.
-One way is to use consisten-hashing or lookup table.
+One way is to use consistent-hashing or lookup table.